 PG: It’s probably a good exercise to just to be forced to think about some of this stuff because it’s all so intuitive and second nature to me.
 It’s like the best way to find out if you really know something is to teach it to someone else.
 It forces you to actually articulate it.

-TG: We’ll break tasting down into looking, smelling, and tasting.
+TG: We’ll break tasting down into looking, smelling, and actual tasting.
 Let’s start with the sight.
-When you’re visually going to examine this wine what are your goals?
+When you’re visually going to examine a wine, what are your goals?
 What are you trying to accomplish?

 TG: Here’s a question; you mentioned the wine is a deep plum color but how do you know it’s that color and not some other color?

 PG: I actually have a problem with color.
 In my notes, or at least in coming back to them say six months later, I’ll notice some of the wines have an inaccurate assessment of color.
 I use a spectrum of colors related to berries and fruit; when I say deep plum I’m talking about the skin of a Santa Rosa Plum.
 Ironically, the flesh of the Santa Rosa plum is closer to the color of some red wines.